Working From Home Ergonomics Tips

 Whether it’s a fresh misting spray, plant, or a yummy smelling candle, sometimes it’s the small things that make a difference when you’re working from home.
 Plants, in particular, can provide a nice visual distraction in the digital age.

 Great smelling accessories can also help create a soothing environment.
 According to one study, aromatherapy has been shown to regulate emotions, reduce stress, and make you more attentive and alert.
-A few of our favorite natural pick-me-ups, below.
+A few of our favourite natural pick-me-ups, below.

 Pay attention to sound